Timeless Tiles: Exploring the stories behind San Pedro Creek’s mosaic benches

 Menchaca Tiles

 This pattern symbolizes the multitudes of people who have converged in San Antonio over time.
-Located near the St. James AME Culture Crossing, highlighting the St. James African Methodist Episcopal Church (The first in San Antonio and 2nd in the State of Texas) and the Alameda Theater, a landmark the largest movie palace ever dedicated to Spanish language films & the performing arts and previous home of the Mexican Consulate in San Antonio!
+Located near the St. James AMEC Culture Crossing, highlighting the St. James African Methodist Episcopal Church (The first in San Antonio and 2nd in the State of Texas) and the Alameda Theater, a landmark the largest movie palace ever dedicated to Spanish language films & the performing arts and previous home of the Mexican Consulate in San Antonio!

 Alameda Stripes and Agave Rhythms